When to Travel to South Korea: Weather Breakdown by Month & Season

 Patient travellers waiting for the long Korean winter to be over can breathe a sigh of relief when the warmer days of April approach.

 It’s not just that April brings with it better temperatures and relatively dry conditions.
-The main reason that April is the best time to go to Korea is that it’s simply beautiful.
+The main reason that I think April is the best time to go to Korea is that it’s simply beautiful.

 Cherry Blossoms @ Changdeokgung Palace in Seoul

-By the time April rolls along, the cherry blossoms are in bloom throughout Korea.
-In its blanket of delicate pink blossoms, you’ll see the country is at its most aesthetically pleasing.
-It’s a must-have experience!
+By the time April rolls along, the cherry blossoms will be in bloom throughout Korea.
+Under this blanket of delicate pink blossoms, the country is, in my opinion, at its most aesthetically pleasing.
+I think it’s a must-have experience for any traveler wanting to check off an East Asia bucket list item.

 Why visit in October?